Krutsch/hydro-js/README.md

 ### reactive

 args: value: `any`<br>
-returns: unique Proxy object
+returns: unique `Proxy`

-Returns a Proxy object that can be used in `html`.
-The Proxy is a layer over a function that can set the value.
-If the argument is a function, then the argument of the passed in function will be provided as the current value for the Proxy.
+Returns a Proxy object that can be used within `html`.
+The Proxy is a wrapping a function that can set the value.
+If the setter is called with a function then the argument of the passed in function will be provided as the current value for the Proxy.
-Interally, the hydro Proxy is used and this reactive Proxy hides it's complexity.
+The actual value will be set on the hydro Proxy, but this Proxy will hide the complexity.

 ### observe